What is Genicular Artery Embolization?

-UChicago Medicine is one of the few hospitals, and the first in the Midwest, to offer an advanced treatment to relive severe knee pain.
 Genicular artery embolization (GAE) is a novel, minimally invasive procedure that treats chronic knee pain caused by osteoarthritis or other degenerative conditions.
-During the procedure, a catheter (a thin, flexible tube) is inserted into the genicular arteries through a small incision in the groin.
-Using X-ray guidance, the catheter is directed to the abnormal artery and tiny particles, or beads, are injected into the artery to block blood flow to the area and kill the nerves that is causing the pain.
-This technique can help reduce joint inflammation, relieve pain and increase mobility to the knee.
+During the procedure, a thin catheter is inserted into a blood vessel through a small incision — typically in the groin or wrist — and guided under X-ray imaging into the genicular arteries, which supply blood to the lining of the knee joint.
+Once positioned, tiny particles are injected into the artery to reduce abnormal blood flow (inflammation) to the area and deaden the nerves that are causing pain.
+This technique can help reduce swelling, relieve pain and increase mobility in the knee.

 pre and post embolization

-Who is a good candidate for GAE?
+Who is a Good Candidate for a GAE Procedure?

 • Active

-• 40-years old and above
+• 40 years old and above

 • Moderate or severe knee pain